Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 • impaired hemodynamics on the left side of the heart;

-• impaired pulmonary ventilation;
+• poor pulmonary ventilation;

-• excitation of the respiratory center.
+• stimulation of the breathing center.

 This suggests that the pathological focus is not in the lungs, but systemic disorders occur.
 Cardiac asthma has a characteristic clinical picture:

-• cough dry, without sputum;
+• cough is dry, without sputum;

-• rales are dry or finely bubbling;
+• wheezing is dry or finely bubbling;

 • “upper” (diastolic) pressure is greatly increased;

-• expiratory dyspnea;
+• expiratory shortness of breath;

 • wheezing;